clicon/clixon/doc/FAQ.md

 ## How do I use notifications?

-The example has a prebuilt notification stream called "ROUTING" that triggers every 10s.
+The example has a prebuilt notification stream called "NETCONF" that triggers every 5s.
 You enable the notification either via the cli:
 ```
 cli> notify